top of page

 • Feb 5, 2021

-But when I need imagination—when I want to create, problem-solve, or see things differently—logic only gets me so far.
-That’s when I reach for quick tricks to nudge myself into my creative right brain.
+But when I want imagination—when I need fresh ideas or a new way of seeing—logic only carries me so far.
+That’s when I reach for tiny, simple shifts that spark my creative right brain.

 Here are eight easy ways to do it—anywhere, anytime.